 I understand that there are cancer survivors out there who might prefer to have an invisible tattoo.
 Looking in the mirror and seeing a reminder of your cancer can be difficult for survivors- negative mind-body therapy.

-However, please consider adopting the view of MM survivorship that your experiences, your scars, tattoos, everything- may be positive mind-body therapy.
+However, please consider adopting the view of cancer survivorship that your experiences, your scars, tattoos, everything, may be a positive mind-body therapy.

-Yes, you must learn to manage your MM both mentally and physically.
-But remember Friedrich Nietzsche’s saying “that which does not kill us makes us stronger.”
+Yes, you must learn to manage your cancer both mentally and physically.
+But remember Friedrich Nietzsche’s saying, “that which does not kill us makes us stronger.”

-To learn more about coping strategies or other mind-body therapy to manage multiple myeloma, scroll down the page, post a question or a comment and I will reply to you ASAP.
+To learn more about coping strategies or other mind-body therapies to manage cancer, scroll down the page, post a question or a comment, and I will reply to you ASAP.

 David Emerson